A multi-node, elastic, petabyte-scale, time-series database on Postgres for free (and more ways we are investing in our community)

 All of these capabilities are being released under the Timescale License, our source-available license that permits broad usage, except for where organizations are providing TimescaleDB-as-a-service.

 (Note: This announcement only affects the multi-node source code.
 Most of the TimescaleDB code base is still Apache 2 licensed.
 We have never re-licensed existing code, and we have no plans to do that.)

 To try out multi-node TimescaleDB today, follow the instructions here and join our public Slack (#multi-node) to share feedback, ask questions, and get updates about new releases.

 And if you’d like to dig deeper: the multi-node code base, the culmination of nearly two years of dedicated engineering effort, can be seen in this 67,000+ line pull request.
 (And while you're on our Github, give us a star ⭐️!)

 Our mission is to enable every software developer to store, analyze, and build on top of their time-series data, so that they can measure what matters in their world: IoT devices, IT systems, marketing analytics, user behavior, financial metrics, and more.
 We aim to help software developers build better applications and become heroes to their customers and colleagues.

-We are proud of the progress we have made towards that mission in just 3 years.
+We are proud of the progress we have made towards that mission in just three years.
 Today TimescaleDB has a large and active user community, with tens of millions of downloads, hundreds of thousands of active deployments, and a public Slack channel with over 4,000 members.
-TimescaleDB is available for download for a variety of platforms (including Kubernetes and Docker), or via Managed Service for TimescaleDB, our fully-managed, multi-cloud service on AWS, Azure, and GCP.
+TimescaleDB is available for download for a variety of platforms (including Kubernetes and Docker) or via a fully-managed cloud service on AWS.